JVMBarboza/Sleeping-Sickness-Agent-Based-Model-Approach/README.md

 # Sleeping Sickness Agent-Based Model
-Agent-based model for the simulation of Sleepin Sickness disease behavior in a fictional population.
+Agent-based model for the simulation of Sleeping Sickness disease behavior in a fictional population.

 ## Getting Started